-Oh, and keep your findings visible.
-Tie your lessons to them, and make it obvious that you’re targeting their needs and interests.
-After all, even if your students are experts (or are training to become experts) in their field of work, you are the expert in English.
+Then, tie your lessons to them, and make it obvious that you’re targeting their needs and interests.
 Show your students that you have listened to them and that they need to do the specified activity if they want to achieve their goal.

 Let’s say that your students have told you that they need to learn how to handle customer complaints in English.
 They work with the help desk of a technology company.
 You have no idea what the company does, but that is okay.
 Because the students do.